patrickfrey/mewa/doc/faq.md

 <a name="astStructure"/>

 ### How to process the AST structure?
 The compiler builds an Abstract Syntax Tree (AST) with the lexems explicitly declared as leaves and Lua calls bound to the productions as non-leaf nodes.
 Keywords of the language specified as strings in the productions are not appearing in the AST.
 The compiler calls the topmost nodes of the tree built this way.
 It is assumed that the tree is traversed by the Lua functions called.
-The example language uses a function utils.traverse defined in [typesystem_utils.lua](examples/typesystem_utils.lua) for the tree traversal of sub nodes.
+The example language uses a function utils.traverse defined in [typesystem_utils.Lua](examples/typesystem_utils.Lua) for the tree traversal of sub nodes.
 The traversal function sets the current scope or scope step if defined in the AST and calls the function defined for the AST node.

-Unlike in most other compiler frontend frameworks the tree is meant to be traversed once.
-This means that at specific places it gets ugly.
-But the hacks needed are describable.
-It probably depends on the environment if this is justifiable or not.

 <a name="astTraversalAndScope"/>